-Purpose-built storage engine optimized for modern hardware.
+Purpose-built storage engine with HTAP dual-format storage, optimized for modern hardware.

 HeliosCore is a native storage engine designed specifically for HeliosDB's unique capabilities: database branching, vector search, and time-travel queries.
 Unlike generic key-value stores that require workarounds for these features, HeliosCore was built from the ground up with them as first-class primitives.